subhra74/snowflake/README.md

 </ul>

 <h4 id="a1">Simple graphical interface for common file operations</h4>
-<p>The app is designed to provide a simple graphical interface which allow common activities like moving files on server, renaming, cut, copy, paste, archiving, executing scripts,checking free space, calculating directory size, changing permissions etc in simple and efficient way.
-Though file browing is based on SFTP, the app uses shell commands whenever posssible to perform operations efficiently.
-For example deleting a directory having huge number of files and sub directories can take a while using SFTP, but with simple rm command its much faster.
+<p>The app is designed to provide a simple graphical interface which allow common activities like moving files on server, renaming, cut, copy, paste, archiving, executing scripts, checking free space, calculating directory size, changing permissions, etc, in simple and efficient way.
+Though file browsing is based on SFTP, the app uses shell commands whenever posssible to perform operations efficiently.
+For example deleting a directory having huge number of files and sub directories can take a while using SFTP, but with simple rm command it's much faster.
 Also the app will prompt to user and can run sudo if priviledged operation needs to be performed.
 No switching to terminal is needed to invoke sudo.
 Moving files between servers is also supported with simple drag and drop.</p>

 <div>
   <img src="https://github.com/subhra74/snowflake-screenshots/blob/master/file-browser/1.PNG" width="700">